SylvainMarty/AngularAutoKit/README.md

 * The tag which contain the directive who load the current controller view (`<div data-ng-view></div>`)
 * The third party scripts and requirejs script tag.
 Those scripts initialize AngularJS and its modules.
 Only add scripts here if it's an angular official module (like ngRoute).
 To add a non-official angular plugin, refer to the part *Get started > Customize*.

-The `app` folder contain all the web app project files.

 `node_modules` will contain all the project dependencies.
 When you download or clone this repository, this folder doesn't exist.
 Just keep going to the part *Get started > Install*.

 The `static` mean stylesheets, pictures, fonts and whatever static stuff.

+The `app` folder contain **all the web app project files**.
+In this folder.
+There is 3 important files at the root :
+* `app.js` : the declaration of the app and the angular modules declaration (like `ngRoute`, `ngResource`, etc.).
+* `config.js` : the dynamic loading configuration file.
+Just don't touch it.
+Seriously.
+* `routes.js` : the routes of the applications (/home, /users or whatever you want).

 ## Get started